 TIME LIMIT.
 Doctoral students (including those on the BA-PhD track) must complete all work for the PhD degree within seven years, including transferred credits, the required year of residency spent on the Eugene campus, coursework, the language requirement, the prospectus requirement, the dissertation, and all examinations.
-If a student is granted On-Leave/In Absentia status by the Graduate School, that does not extend the seven-year completion deadline.
+If a student is granted On Leave status Division of Graduate Studies, that does not extend the seven-year completion deadline.
 Generally, in the student's sixth year of study a letter is sent to the student reminding him/her/them that the seven-year time limit is approaching.
-Students needing a one-year extension must file a petition with the Graduate School after securing department approval.
+Students needing a one-year extension must file a petition with the Division of Graduate Studies after securing department approval.
 A petition for an extension of this period can be considered only if the student has already advanced to candidacy and has an approved dissertation proposal by the end of the seventh year, and the petition should include a Plan of Completion.
 The petition is available at:

-$\frac{https://gradschool.uoregon.edu/sites/gradschool1.uoregon.edu/files/Petition\%20Extension\%20of\%20Seven\%20Year\%20Deadline.pdf$
+$\frac{https://gradschool.uoregon.edu/sites/gradschool1.uoregon.edu/files/Petition\%20Extension}{\%20of\%20Seven\%20Year\%20Deadline.pdf}$